lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 Filtering sequences is less straight forward.
 This works by setting a threshold for determining conserved amino acid residues first.
 The second threshold determines how much of these conserved sites must be present in any sequence of the dataset.
-When done well, the major conserved regions are present in the vast majority of sequences and the horizontal bandig is absent (+@fig:fig7_align_trimprank C vs. +@fig:fig7_align_trimprank D).
+When done well, the major conserved regions are present in the vast majority of sequences and the horizontal banding is absent (+@fig:fig7_align_trimprank C vs. +@fig:fig7_align_trimprank D).
-In the section on 2 OGD phylogeny, we demonstrate a visual exploration to sumarise the behaviour of these parameters for the alignments shown in pannels C & D of +@fig:fig7_align_trimprank.
+In the section on 2 OGD phylogeny, we demonstrate a visual exploration to summarise the behaviour of these parameters for the alignments shown in panels C & D of +@fig:fig7_align_trimprank.

 To our knowledge there are no online tools that achieve a similar finesse of filtering MSAs as trimAL does.
 When restricted to online tools, the column occupancy filter in the online version of MAFFT is an obvious and convenient choice.